 Lip balm may feel soothing on chapped lips, but it can also turn into a bad habit that’s hard to break.

-.
-But, like anything else, lip balm can become a psychological crutch.
+Not in the physiologic sense, says dermatologist Melissa Piliang, MD.
+But like anything else, lip balm can become a psychological crutch.

 “It can definitely be habit-forming,” Dr. Piliang says.
 “Applying lip balm soothes your lips, feels good and can be very comforting.
 That can lead to an unconscious habit that helps with stress or anxiety — kind of like twirling your hair or biting your nails.”

 She says some kinds of lip balm can also make your dry lips even drier, so it’s a good idea to check the ingredients in your favorite brand.
 Pay attention to how often you use it to see whether you’re doing it out of a real need to protect and moisturize, or for other reasons.

 Dr. Piliang offers several common-sense questions to ask yourself to see if you have a psychological dependence on lip balm: